 Take some time to go through your site either by yourself or with your digital partner.

-- Does the content answer the questions your potential consumers might have?
+- Does the content answer the questions your target market might have?

 - Do you offer clear solutions?